For patients and family

 - Hospice memorial gatherings

-All Legacy Hospice grief support groups and classes are led by grief professionals and are open to those grieving a loss through death.
+All Legacy Hospice grief support groups and classes are facilitated by grief professionals and are open to those grieving a loss through death.
 Groups are provided free of charge.
-Please view our support group listings below for current schedules.
+Please call 503-220-1000 to register and for current schedules.
 Registration is required for all group offerings.

 Understanding Grief: Information and Tools for Coping is a one-session class designed to provide information to newly grieving people &/or their support people.
 Participants learn how to identify their own grieving style and what coping strategies might best help them.

 - Second Tuesday of every month, Noon – 2 p.m., Legacy Hopewell House, SW Portland

 Ongoing Grief Support Groups offer the opportunity to meet other grieving people and share experiences and coping strategies.
 Groups meet continuously throughout the year in both the Portland and McMinnville area.
 New members are welcome to join at any time.